DJDanl/cpp-docs.pt-br/docs/standard-library/ios-base-class.md

 ### <a name="return-value"></a>Valor de retorno

-A configuração atual de largura.
+A configuração de largura atual.

 ### <a name="remarks"></a>Comentários

-A primeira função membro retorna a largura do campo armazenado.
-O segunda função membro armazena *_Wide* na largura do campo e retorna seu valor armazenado anterior.
+A primeira função de membro retorna a largura do campo armazenado.
+A segunda função de membro armazena *_Wide* na largura do campo e retorna seu valor armazenado anterior.

 ### <a name="example"></a>Exemplo